wazuh/wazuh-chef/cookbooks/wazuh_agent/README.md

 Assign the current role to desired nodes and run ```chef-client``` on them.

-You can declare desired agent_auth parameters to customizy the registration process.
+You can declare desired *agent_auth* parameters to customize the registration process.

 For example: